udplabs/zartan/docs/README.md

 1. `cd` into `/terraform/travelagency`
 2. Copy `travelagency.tfvars.sample` into `travelagency.tfvars`
-3. Edit in the variables of the `travelagency.tfvars` file:
+3. Edit in the variables of the `travelagency.tfvars` file
     ```
     org_name        = "<okta_subdomain, e.g. atko>"
     api_token       = "<okta_api_token>"
-    base_url        = "<enter oktapreview.com or okta.com>"
+    base_url        = "<the okta domain  e.g. oktapreview.com, okta.com, or okta-emea.com>"
     ```
+4. Rename the file `localhost.tf.none` to `localhost.tf`
+    > This `.tf` file is for adding a CORS trusted origin `htt://localhost:8666` to the Okta Org.
+If you already have this trusted origin in your org, skip this step.
-3. Initialize terraform:
+5. Initialize terraform
     ```
     terraform init
     ```
-4. Execute the "plan":
+6. Execute the "plan"
     ```
     terraform plan -var-file travelagency.tfvars
     ```
-5. "Apply" the plan:
+7. "Apply" the plan
     ```
     terraform apply -var-file travelagency.tfvars
     ```
     Type `'yes'` at the prompt.
 Once it is completed you should see a message similar to `Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.`
-6. Verify by checking in your Okta Org
+8. Verify by checking in your Okta Org
-    > NOTE: The terraform script for `travelagency` generates: 1) an OIDC Client, 2) an Auth Server, and 3) adds CORS for http://localhost:8666 and https://localhost:8666
+    > NOTE: The terraform script for `travelagency` generates: 1) an OIDC Client, 2) an Auth Server, and 3) adds CORS for http://localhost:8666
+9.  __Return to the root folder__
+    > Your Org should be setup now so get out of `/terraform/travelagency` (go back to `/zartan` or "project root") to complete the rest of the steps.

 ---

 ### Local Environment Variables
 Set up the `.env` file:
-* Copy the [`.env.sample`](../.env.sample) (in the root directory) file into `.env`.
+* Copy the [`.env.sample`](../.env.sample) (in the root directory) file into `.env` (this should also be in the root directory).
 Look for and edit these values in the file:

     | Variable               | Value |
     | ---------------------- | ----- |